linode/docs/docs/web-servers/nginx/build-nginx-with-pagespeed-from-source.md

 keywords: ["nginx","pagespeed","optimization"]
 license: '[CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['web-servers/nginx/nginx-with-pagespeed-on-ubuntu-14-04/','web-servers/nginx/install-nginx-pagespeed-module-on-ubuntu1604']
-published: 2018-01-29
+published: 2018-02-08
-modified: 2018-01-29
+modified: 2018-02-08
 modified_by:
   name: Linode
 title: 'Build NGINX with PageSpeed From Source'
 ---
+## What is Google PageSpeed?

 [PageSpeed](https://www.modpagespeed.com/) is a set of modules for NGINX and Apache which optimize and measure page performance of websites.
 Optimization is done by minifying static assets such as CSS and JavaScript, which decreases page load time.
-In addition, [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) is a tool that measures your site's performance, and makes recommendations for further modifications based on the results.
+[PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) is a tool that measures your site's performance, and makes recommendations for further modifications based on the results.

 There are currently two ways to get PageSpeed and NGINX working together:

 -  Compile NGINX with support for PageSpeed, then compile PageSpeed.
 -  Compile PageSpeed as a [dynamic module](https://www.nginx.com/blog/compiling-dynamic-modules-nginx-plus/) to use with NGINX, whether NGINX was installed from source or a binary.

-**This guide will compile both NGINX and PageSpeed.** If you would prefer to use PageSpeed as a module for NGINX, see [this NGINX blog post](https://www.nginx.com/blog/optimize-website-google-pagespeed-dynamic-module-nginx-plus/) for instructions.
+This guide will show how to compile both NGINX and PageSpeed.
+If you would prefer to use PageSpeed as a module for NGINX, see [this NGINX blog post](https://www.nginx.com/blog/optimize-website-google-pagespeed-dynamic-module-nginx-plus/) for instructions.

 ## Before You Begin